 - (855) 215-1627: If you have no legal residence, principal place of business, or principal office or agency in any state

 If you’re not in a big hurry, you can apply by mail.
-You must mail a completed Form SS-4 to the IRS.
+To apply via mail, you also need to complete Form SS-4.

-If your principal business is located in the United States, mail Form SS-4 to:
+Mail Form SS-4 to the following address if your principal business is located in the United States:

 Internal Revenue Service